ranveerlabs/meldr/README.md

-verify   verify a running implementation against the contract draft    BYOK: draft a contract from a description via your own AI key record   capture the real API so you can serve it back offline heal     self-maintain: pull the contract back onto the live api
+verify   verify a running implementation against the contract draft    BYOK: draft a contract from a description via your own AI key record   capture the real API so you can serve it back offline heal     patch the contract against the live api
 ```

 quickstart